Bake Play Smile

 RECIPE NOTES & TIPS

 • Chocolate Eggs - I used plain solid chocolate eggs.
-If you prefer, you can use mini filled eggs (such as caramel, Turkish Delight, peppermint etc).
+If you prefer, you can use mini filled eggs (such as caramel, Turkish Delight, peppermint etc) - freeze them first so that the filling doesn't ooze out!

 • Don't overbake: Fudgy brownies are better with a slightly soft centre - check a few minutes early.